 After you have lived in Canada for some time, you may have proficiency English or French language, the right kind of skilled work experience, and this can be useful for the Canadian society.
-The Canadian Experience Class (CEC) was created to help people like this take part in the Canadian economy.
+The Canadian Experience Class (CEC) was created to help people like you to take part in the Canadian economy.

 You need to meet these requirements to apply under the Canadian Experience Class.
 You must: